 "I want to spend my entire career at Arsenal, that's what I want to do.
 If it works out at like that, that's fine.
 If it doesn't, well obviously I'll carry on my career," he said.

 "I'm like three or four months away from playing.
 I think probably September.
 I don't know what's going to be happening at the moment.
 If the loan move comes then I'll take it, but if I'm going to stay at Arsenal then yeah, I'd love to play at Arsenal.

 "People at Wolves were very lovely to me.
 I seemed to get on well with the fans, and they were good to me.
 So I'd love to go back there one day and help the team."

 Frimpong also hailed the work done by Arsenal manager Arsene Wenger in reversing the club's fortunes halfway through a season in which many were calling for his head.

 He continued: "I remember at the start of the season, Wenger was getting a lot of stick, and people were even saying that Arsenal should let him go, but I feel he's done really well to get the team to finish third, especially above Tottenham.

 "We didn't win anything this season which is a shame, but hopefully next season we can do something better."

-The Ghanaian went on to praise Gunners team-mate Alex Oxlade-Chamberlain following his call-up for England, but stated that Spain were his favourites to win Euro 2012.
+The Ghanaian went on to praise Gunners team-mate Alex Oxlade-Chamberlain following his call-up for England, but stated that Spain is his favorite to win Euro 2012.

 "[Look out for] Frimpong maybe?
-No, I don't really know much about the England players personally, all I know about really is Theo Walcott and Oxlade-Chamberlain, because they are my mates but apart from that I don't really know too much about others."
+Haha, no, I don't really know much about the England players personally, all I know about really is Theo Walcott and Oxlade-Chamberlain, because they are my mates but apart from that I don't really know too much about others."